-Some of the top predators on the planet live at the Great Cats exhibit—African lions, Sumatran tigers, bobcats and caracals.
-At each enclosure, visitors can learn about the cats’ characteristics, including social structure, hunting, reproduction, and the Zoo’s efforts to care for and conserve these species.
+Some of the top predators on the planet live at the Great Cats exhibit, including African lions and Sumatran tigers.
+At each habitat, visitors can learn about the cats’ characteristics, including social structure, hunting, reproduction and the Smithsonian's National Zoo’s efforts to care for and conserve these species.

-The American porcupine and the giant anteater enclosures are located just across Olmstead Walk from Great Cats.
+The North American porcupine, black-tailed prairie dog and Patagonian mara habitats are located just across Olmsted Walk from Great Cats.

 A Safe Place to Call Home

 All lion and tiger cubs born at the Great Cats exhibit must undergo a swim reliability test and prove that they are able to keep their heads above water, navigate to the shallow end of the moat and climb onto dry land.
-It's possible that a cub could be playing around and get knocked into the moat by a parent or sibling.
-Therefore, animal care staff want to make sure that if they find themselves in that situation, they know how to pull themselves out of the water and onto shore.
+It is possible that a cub could be knocked into the moat by a parent or sibling while playing.
+Therefore, animal care staff want to make sure that if a cub finds itself in that situation, it knows how to pull itself out of the water and onto shore.
 During the swim test, keepers stand guard and gently guide cubs in the right direction.